 Grade 5:

-Science: Build their cities in a way to reduce use of natural resources-maybe we run out in the future?
+Science: Build their school in a way to reduce use of natural resources-maybe we run out in the future?

 • the nature of sustainable practices around BC’s resources